 Watch the video below to see how they assemble one of these compact little rooms in just two hours:

-Pretty cool huh?
-But as well as being charmingly quirky and wallet-friendly, Qbic has also earned the title of London’s greenest hotel via a number of initiatives, including:
+As well as being charmingly quirky and wallet-friendly, Qbic has also earned the title of London’s greenest hotel.
+That’s down to:

 - Generating part of their own electricity via solar panels on the roof.

 - Lighting the hotel using LED technology (the most energy efficient).